AGM Battery State of Charge

 Open-circuit voltage table

 The graph underneath that shows the usual open-circuit voltages of 12V absorbent glass fiber mat batteries at each SoC, from 100 percent to 0 percent.
 These figures were calculated using data from Maxworld Technologies for their AGM batteries, as well as my own measurements on Maxworld Technologies AGM batteries.
 Divide or multiply the figures by two for 6V or 24V AGM batteries.
+Sometimes, the lithium battery price is also a very important factor.

 Open-circuit voltage chart

 The graph below depicts the open-circuit voltages for Maxworld Technologies AGM batteries in greater detail.
-If data for your AGM brand is not acessible, the graph contains a mean line that you can use instead.
+If data for your AGM brand is not accessible, the graph contains a mean line that you can use instead.

 Something You Should Know about the Data